ericyoondotcom/MinecraftManhunt/README.md

 `minecraftmanhunt.music` | Allow `/music` command.
 Note that music commands can also be typed in Discord if `processDiscordCommands` in config is set to `true`. | everyone
 `minecraftmanhunt.config` | Allow config-changing commands, such as `/setheadstart`. | operators

+## Music Queues
+Part of the fun of this plugin is learning what each music queue means to get a competitive advantage.
+Here's a list of what causes each track to play.

+### Distance
+The intensity of the music depends on the distance between the runners and the hunters.
+Tracks are selected at random from the following categories:
+- < 50 blocks away: Chasing
+- < 150 blocks away: In Sight
+- < 300 blocks away: Stealth
+- < 450 blocks away: Approaching
+- >= 450 blocks away: Far away

+Additionally, there is a set of tracks that play if the runners, but not the hunters, are in the Nether.

+### Special Events
+Special tracks play when events related to the game occur.
+Some events are:
+- The runners mine their first iron ore
+- The runners mine a diamond ore
+- The hunters craft their first piece of iron armor
+- The hunters and runners damage each other
+  - "Chase" music plays if the fighters have a combined total of less than two pieces of armor
+  - "Fight" music plays if they have more than two pieces of armor
+- A hunter dies
+- A runner dies
+- Both players are in boats
+- A runner trades with a Piglin for the first time
+- A runner teleports to the end

 ## Troubleshooting
 - `online-mode` in server.properties must be set to `true` as of version 1.2.4.
 - If you are using Discord integration, make sure your server's system clock is set correctly.